afredston/marine_heatwaves_trawl/README.md

 * Trawl data from [FISHGLOB](https://github.com/AquaAuma/FishGlob_data), a project to harmonize publicly available trawl survey records from federal agencies around the globe.
 * Sea bottom temperature data from [GLORYS](https://www.mercator-ocean.eu/en/ocean-science/glorys/), an ocean reanalysis data product by the European Copernicus Marine Environment Modeling Service available beginning in 1993.
 * Sea surface temperature data from [OISST](https://www.ncei.noaa.gov/products/optimum-interpolation-sst), a historical satellite temperature record from the U.S. National Oceanic and Atmospheric Administration beginning in 1982.
-* Historical fishing pressure estimates from [Sea Around Us calculated for the Minderoo Foundation](https://s3.us-west-2.amazonaws.com/legacy.seaaroundus/researcher/dpauly/PDF/2021/Book%2C+chapters%2C+reports/Palomares%2Bet%2Bal%2B2021%2BEstimating%2Bthe%2Bbiomass%2Bof%2Bcommercially%2Bexploited%2Bfisheries%2Bstocks%2Bleft%2Bin%2Bthe%2Bocean.pdf).
+* Historical fishing pressure estimates from [Sea Around Us](https://www.seaaroundus.org/).
 * Species-specific realized thermal niche estimates from [Burrows et al. 2018](https://figshare.com/articles/dataset/Species_Temperature_Index_and_thermal_range_information_forNorth_Pacific_and_North_Atlantic_plankton_and_bottom_trawl_species/6855203/1).

 ## What's in this repository, and in what order should things be run?